julienbourdeau/altver.org/ALTVER.md

 In one hand, most libraries users lock their dependencies manager to the latest minor version (ie: the latest released right before the next major).

-On the other hand, most maintainer are hesitant to tag a major version because it will partitions the community.
+On the other hand, most maintainer are hesitant to tag a major version because it will partition the community.

 In the wild, _many projects are actually versioned with AltVer without naming it.
 Maintainers often balance the pro and cons for each changes_ and might introduce “a breaking change” in a minor (or patch) version.